Seraphli/CCAutoRenew/README.md

 ## 💡 Tips

+- Use `claude-daemon-manager.sh dash` for real-time monitoring with visual progress
 - Run `claude-daemon-manager.sh status` regularly to ensure the daemon is active
 - Check logs after updates to verify renewals are working
+- The dashboard shows estimated renewal times for the entire day
+- Progress bar changes color as renewal approaches (green → yellow → red)
 - The daemon is lightweight - uses minimal resources while running
 - Can be added to system startup for automatic launch